jishnuperiya/a-tour-of-cpp-notes/chapter-03.md

 	4. The exception bubbles up through the stack and is caught in main()
 	5. Program does not crash, and you print a useful error message

+you can also wrire your own exception classes